IBM/pymm/info/pymm-blog-1.md

 The approach brings persistent memory to existing data types, and we started with NumPy arrays and PyTorch tensors since they are both popular data types among data science users.

+We think there is much room for innovation and research in this area of the intersection between data science and Persistent Memory.

 In this blog, you can find:
 1. What is Persistent Memory
 2. The potential of Persistent Memory - we only scratch the surface.